Districts of Zurich

-The municipality of Zurich is divided into twelve districts (known as Kreis in German), numbered 1 to 12, each one of which may contain anywhere between 1 and 4 neighborhoods.
-There are a total of 34 neighborhoods.
-Zürich is also divided into 25 postal areas, roughly corresponding to small districts and neighborhoods of larger districts.
+The City of Zurich is divided into twelve districts (known as Kreise in German), numbered 1 to 12, each one of which containing, depending on the definition, anywhere between 1 to 4 quarters (or Quartiere in German).
+There are a total of 22 ceremonial quarters (6 of which being coterminous with their districts, namely the Altstadt, Wiedikon, Aussersihl, the Industriequartier, Riesbach, and Schwamendingen), 34 statistical quarters, and over 200 statistical areas.
+Zurich is also divided into 25 postal areas, which are typically aligned with district and quarter boundaries.

-Two large expansions of the city limits occurred in 1893 and in 1934 when the city of Zürich merged with many surrounding municipalities, that had been growing increasingly together since the 19th century.
-Most of the district boundaries are fairly similar to the original boundaries of the previously existing municipalities before they were incorporated into the city of Zürich.
+Two large expansions of the city limits occurred in 1893 and in 1934 when the City of Zurich merged with many surrounding municipalities with which it had started to overlap.
+Most of the district and quarter boundaries are fairly similar to the original boundaries of the previously-existing municipalities.
+Four currently-independent surrounding municipalities (Kilchberg, Oberengstringen, Schlieren, and Zollikon) had been seen as incorporation candidates, though the 1929 initiative which proposed to integrate them (alongside others) failed to gain the approval of the cantonal electorate, and they were subsequently not included in the 1934 incorporations.

-Each district has a district office, which serves as an official registrar and provides various administrative functions.
-Larger neighborhoods also have their own neighborhood office.

-Politically, the significance of the districts has diminished, especially in elections where smaller districts have aligned with larger districts on some issues, forming between five and nine constituencies.
-School districts are no longer aligned with districts, as well as Civil Law notaries and church parishes.